 - the general visual design stylistic concept of the website

-- color palette that often offers several combinations to choose from
+- the color palette that often offers several combinations to choose from

 - widgets availability and options for their location